microsoft/shadow-realignment-mia/README.md

 python train_controlled_randomness.py   --model_config=configs/cifar10/cnn-large.ini   --varying=seed_all_dataset_disjoint   --dataset_size=12500  --experiment=compute_metrics  --alignment=True    --alignment_method=bottom_up_correlation_matching
 ```

 _Note:_ For re-alignment techniques (A5) and (A6) we set `--alignment_method` to `bottom_up_activation_matching` and `bottom_up_correlation_matching`, respectively, while these methods are referred to in the paper as "Activation-based re-alignment" and "Correlation-based re-alignment".
 In the paper, we explain in Sec.
 5 that for these re-alignment techniques, the order in which the optimal permutations are computed doesn't matter, i.e., top-down and bottom-up are equivalent.
-In the code however, we performed--without loss of generalisation--them in bottom-up order.
+In the code however, we performed them--without loss of generalisation--in bottom-up order.

 #### Experiment 3: In-depth study of white-box MIA performance across features types and layers
 This experiment consists in (1) training the target and shadow models and (2) evaluating MIAs using different types of features.
 The features can be extracted from the target model (scenario (S1) in the paper), from shadow models trained using the same weight initialisation as the target model (S2), or from shadow models trained using a different weight initialisation (S3).
 Furthermore, the features can be of different types and extracted from different layers.

+The results of this experiment will be saved in `experiments/cifar10/attack/cnn-large/shadow_models`, `experiments/cifar10/attack/cnn-large/target_models`, and `experiments/cifar10/attack/cnn-large/attack_results` of size 863M, 28M, and 119M, respectively.

 Run the commands below to train: